 - A daily record of attendance will be kept by circulating a sign-in list at the beginning of each class.
-It is the responsibility of each student to respond to sign the list, and if late to notify the instructor at the end of the lecture.
+It is the responsibility of each student to respond to the roll call or sign the list, and if late to notify the instructor at the end of the lecture.
 Failure to do so may result in an official absence for that lecture.
-Arriving late or leaving lecture early may reduce or void credit for attendance for that day. - Absences may be excused for serious medical or legal reasons, military obligation, or university activities excused by the academic deans (see pages 128-130 of current 2007-2008 MU Undergraduate Catalog) or other valid reasons to be determined by the instructor in consultation with the student. - In excused absence means that the student must consult with the instructor within 48 hours of the missed class session--longer may be allowed depending on the seriousness of the circumstances--and that any material missed can be completed, without penalty, by a date assigned by the instructor.
+Arriving late or leaving lecture early may reduce or void credit for attendance for that day.
+Absences may be excused for serious medical or legal reasons, military obligation, or university activities excused by the academic deans (see pages 127-129 of current 2005-2007 MU Undergraduate Catalog) or other valid reasons to be determined by the instructor in consultation with the student.
+An excused absence means that the student must consult with the instructor within 48 hours of the missed class session-longer may be allowed depending on the seriousness of the circumstances, and that any material missed can be completed, without penalty, by a date assigned by the instructor.
 Failure by the student to complete the material by the assigned date will result in a zero for the assignment in question.
-In the case of an excused absence the instructor may instead opt to assign a "no-grade," without penalty to the student, for missed material as a result of the absence. - > Since students may earn the opportunity to drop the lowest exam score, there will be no makeup exams without a legitimate reason. - Note that extreme weather could result in closure of the university and cancellation of class (see pages 95-96 of the 2007-2008 MU Undergraduate Catalog).
+In the case of an excused absence the instructor may instead opt to assign a no-grade," without penalty to the student, for missed material as a result of the absence.
+Since students may earn the opportunity to drop the lowest exam score, there will be no makeup exams without a legitimate reason. - Note that extreme weather could result in closure of the university and cancellation of class (see pages 91-93 of the 2005-2007 MU Undergraduate Catalog).
 In some cases, university offices could remain open but classes would be cancelled.
 If the weather looks bad, listen for announcements on local radio and TV.